Security¶

 - Login endpoint limited to 5 attempts per minute per IP

-- Returns HTTP 429 when exceeded
+- Returns HTTP 429 (or WebSocket close) when exceeded

 HTTP Security Headers¶